lar9482/CS_4253_Project3/src/projects/proj2/README.md

 2. `state.players` Information about the location and state of each player on the field (indexed by the numeric player ID)

-Note that the evaluation function will be called many times, so make sure that it is semi-efficient.
+There are many helper functions provided in the `SoccerState` class, so it is worth reading their documentation.